citp/privacy-policy-historical/m/mb/mbs/mbs.ac.uk.md

-> *The following text is extracted and transformed from the mbs.ac.uk privacy policy that was archived on 2014-11-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141105062806id_/http%3A//www.mbs.ac.uk/help/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mbs.ac.uk privacy policy that was archived on 2015-10-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151023122119id_/http%3A//www.mbs.ac.uk/help/privacy) for the most accurate reproduction.*

-# Our privacy policy and what it means when using our site | MBS
+# Our privacy policy and what it means when using our site | Alliance MBS

 ###
 How we use your information

-This privacy notice tells you what to expect when Manchester Business School collects personal information.
+This privacy notice tells you what to expect when Alliance Manchester Business School collects personal information.
 It applies to information we collect about:

   * Visitors to our websites
   * Visitors who use our services, e.g. who subscribe to our newsletter or request a brochure from us.